doctorvanmartin/ariston-remotethermo-home-assistant-v2/README.md

 # Ariston NET remotethermo integration for Home Assistant

+A FORK OF THE ORIGINAL, WORKING WITH HACS.
+I will made changes to support more working modes and others.

 Thin integration is a side project which works only with 1 zone climate configured.
 It logs in to Ariston website (https://www.ariston-net.remotethermo.com) and fetches/sets data on that site.
 You are free to modify and distribute it.
 It is distributed 'as is' with no liability for possible damage.
 Cimate has presets to switch between `off`, `summer` and `winter` in order to be able to control boiler from one entity.